Kittany/UpdatedCustomCLI/README.md

 ### Notes
-ls => will show files in the current path. ls (dirname) => will show the files of the dir inside the current path.
+ls => will show files in the current path.

+ls (dirname) => will show the files of the dir inside the current path.

 ## How to run the app
 1. Download ruby from https://rubyinstaller.org/downloads/
 2. Download this project
 3. Open your IDE or Terminal and type (ruby main.rb)
-4. Hope you Enjoy :D
+4. Enjoy the app :D